uio-bmi/compairr/README.md

 [the dataset](https://s3-us-west-2.amazonaws.com/publishedproject-supplements/emerson-2017-natgen/emerson-2017-natgen.zip)
 by Emerson et al. was compared to itself.
 It contains 120 repertoires with a total of 24 544 336 sequences.
-The test was performed with vdjsearch version 0.0.3.
+The test was performed with version 0.0.3 of the tool.
 The timing results are shown below.

 Distance | Indels | Threads | Time (s) | Time (mm:ss)
 -------: | :----: | ------: | -------: | -----------: